GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

    MUST NOT be compressed.
 (See Section 3.3 of {{RFC1035}} and Section 4 of
    {{RFC3597}}.)

+RRs with an undefined value in the Type field SHOULD NOT be considered by receiving gateways for AMT relay discovery.

 ###RData Format - Relay {#rdformat}

 The relay field is the address or domain name of the AMT relay.
 It is